craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 The Masters of Kailkeep watch from their posts, behind walls of transparent stone, changing the floors and walls in some effort to enact a sick game upon those who enter their home and lair.
 As each level is introduced and explored, the Kobold Gang on that level continues alongside the adventurers, becoming a more present threat as the characters continue upward.

 ###### Rammik's Gang
-Led by a red kobold - Rammik -, this well-equipped and well groomed gang hails from the fourth layer, and have earned a reputation for their lack of remorse during gameplay.
-Rammik himself is a coward at heart, choosing to lead by impersonating a bold adventurer, but he will chose his own life over those of his team with ease.
+Led by a red kobold - Rammik -, this well-equipped and well-prepared gang hails from the fourth layer, and have earned a reputation for their lack of remorse during gameplay.
+Rammik himself is a coward at heart, choosing to lead by impersonating a bold adventurer, but he will choose his own life over those of his team with ease.

 ###### Yellowback's Gang
-Led by a yellow kobold - Yellowback -, this well-equipped and well groomed gang hails from the fifth layer, and have earned a reputation for their explosive presentation during gameplay.
-Yellowback spends some of his time creating alchemical agents, both for defen
+Led by a yellow kobold - Yellowback -, this well-equipped and well-prepared gang hails from the fifth layer, and have earned a reputation for their explosive presentation during gameplay.
+Yellowback spends some of his time creating alchemical agents, both for defense and offense, and he allows his most trusted associates to wield them.

 ###### Kasey Bullseye's Gang
+Led by a bronze kobold - Kasey Bullseye -, this well-equipped and well-prepared gang hails from the sixth layer, and have earned a reputation for their familiarity with the sixth layer of the Hells.
+The gang exploits information they have collected about the layout of an area of the sixth layer - especially the scoreboard, exit game, and less destructive trap rooms - to lure those who enter "their territory" to their death.

 ###### Pinky's Gang
 Led by a red kobold - Pinky -, this sorcerous gang hails from the seventh layer, and have earned a reputation for their proficiency in capturing participants without physical damage to either side.
+Pinky has been able to teach magic to some of her followers, increasing their survivability as a team and as individual operators.

 ###### Shuckster's Gang
+Leb by a yellow kobold - Shuckster -, this

 #### Goblin Loyalists